warhodes-dev/obj2jgr/README.md

 `./obj2jgr 0 90 140 < fox.obj > fox.jgr`

 ## Credits
 Absolutely instrumental in this (ESPECIALLY the lighting/culling!) was the matrix projection/translation code from this series of youtube tutorials found here: https://www.youtube.com/watch?v=XgMWc6LumG4.
-This is an excellent series that goes into depth not just about how to program this stuff up but also *why* by going into the math.
+This is an excellent series that goes into depth about the math behind 3D projections.